-Wallpaper should be applied, it’s much easier to removed.
+Wallpaper should be applied, it’s much easier to remove.

-Traditionally components such as quion stones and window surround are carved from ‘open’ stone such as oolitic limestone, Bathstone.
-The carved ‘decorative’ detailing increased surface area to facilitates evapotranspiration.
-Increased demand for building components lead to tradition knowledge lead craft techniques being scaled up into manufactured products at lower cost.
-These late Victorian quoin stones and window surrounds are a ‘façade’ Cast to look like the original details they are made from clay and may have been strengthen with cement making then ‘closed’ stone.
+Traditionally components such as quoin stones and window surround are carved from ‘open’ stone such as oolitic limestone, Bathstone.
+The carved ‘decorative’ detailing increased surface area to facilitate evapotranspiration.
+Increased demand for building components led to tradition knowledge lead craft techniques being scaled up into manufactured products at a lower cost.
+These late Victorian quoin stones and window surrounds are a ‘façade’ Cast to look like the original details they are made from clay and may have been strengthened with cement making then ‘closed’ stone.
 Cast and extruded clay components are hollow making them cold further increasing the risk of condensation risk.

-Note the step down in the terrace exposing more of the corner to greater heat lose especially in winter when this part of the building sees no sunshine.
+Note the step down in the terrace exposing more of the corner to greater heat loss especially in winter when this part of the building sees no sunshine.

-Inside and the step down in the terrace combined with the hollow quion stones has made the corner cold.
+Inside and the step down in the terrace combined with the hollow quoin stones has made the corner cold.
 Like under the window the low capacity plaster became saturated with condensation.
-Cement render, was applied to stop moisture getting in when it couldn’t get out.
+Cement render was applied to stop moisture getting in when it couldn’t get out.

 Using an axe cleft timber ‘Dochens’ from well seasoned temperate forest timber.
 Adjust with a wide chisel to accentuate the twist.
 Do not use tropical timber it’s hygroscopic in the wrong direction.
 Using a masonry drill rake out a gap in the mortar for the Dochen and hammer into place with a heavy lump hammer.